learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

   - Return name
   - Names must be of type `str`
   - Names must be between 1 and 15 characters, inclusive
-  - if you are using exceptions comment out the test on lines 32 - 35 in the customer_test.py and uncomment lines 37 - 45
+  - if you are using exceptions, uncomment lines 26-27 and 34-38 in `customer_test.py`.

 #### Coffee